ToshioCP/Gtk4-tutorial/src/sec33.src.md

 You can avoid this by unsetting any focus widget under the main window.
 When scroll begins, the "value-changed" signal on the vertical adjustment of the scrolled window is emitted.

-The following is extracted from the ui file and C source file.
+The following is extracted from the UI file and C source file.

 ~~~xml
 ... ... ...